By Kevin McNeish on Wed, 06/24/2015

 |Figure 2 - Plain, indexed, and grouped table views|

 Each item in a table view is a row and a table view contain an unlimited number of rows.
 Each row is one column wide and, when using the built-in styles, can contain an image, text, and accessory icon, such as the disclosure indicator (the gray arrow) shown on the right side of the cells in the Plain image in Figure 2.

 Each division of a table view is a section.
 If you have no divisions, you have only one section.
-For example, in Figure 2, the Plain table view has just one section, the Indexed table view has five sections (A, B, H, T, and Z) and the Grouped table view has three sections.
+For example, in Figure 2, the Plain table view has just one section, the Indexed table view has twenty six sections (A-Z) and the Grouped table view has two sections.

 The iOS table view is extremely fast at run time even when scrolling through thousands of items.
 How does it accomplish this?
 Regardless of the number of items in a list, the table view only contains enough cells to display the items visible in the view, plus a few additional cells for items that will soon become visible.
 So, even though you may have thousands of songs on the your device, there are only a dozen or so active cells containing song information in the iTunes app's table view at any given time.
 As cells are scrolled out of view, they are instantly reused to display other content.